priyankaahire/Admin_UI/README.md

 5. run `npm install` to install the node_modules with all dependencies which is available in package.json
 6. run `npm start`
 7. After comipled successfully open Navigate to `http://localhost:4200/`
+8. run `npm test` to run the test case

 # Completed task from Assignment